 Finale.
 USS Christmas Fireworks!

 The finale, like previous years, is of course the fireworks.
 And like previous years, crowds were already gathered around the man-made lake half an hour before showtime.

 With everywhere still wet from the rain, it was a little unpleasant waiting among so many people.
 Worse, the only decent place I managed to grab was next to the smoking corner.

 Thankfully, the fiery display more than made up for the wait.
 It was a little short, five minutes or so only.
 But it was a befitting end to USS’ Santa’s All-Star Christmas 2016.

 Lastly, souvenirs from Santa’s All-Star Christmas 2016.
 Not very Christmas-y, yes …

 Yet another ritual-within-a-ritual of mine. 🙂

-My Christmas wish for this year, let humanity be rid of those monsters in 2017.
-For good.
+My Christmas wish for this year: let humanity be rid of those brigands in 2017!
+For good!
 May peace and empathy also be the guiding light of our world.
 Not warfare and strife, which have never proven to work.